indutny/bud/README.md

 sending it in a plain text to your backend servers.
 Not only does it do this well, bud has a lot of useful features!

+## Why bud?

+* Asynchronous key/cert loading using the supplied servername extension (SNI)
+* Asynchronous selection of backend to balance (using SNI)
+* Asynchronous OCSP stapling
+* TLS ticket rotation across cluster of workers, or multi-machine cluster (needs separate utility to synchronize them, but the protocol is in-place)
+* Availability: marking backends as dead, reviving them after period of time
+* Multi-frontend mode of operation.
+Single bud instance might be bound to multiple different ports and interfaces
+* Proxyline support: both HAProxy format at custom BUD JSON format
+* X-Forwarded-For for first HTTP request, and custom frame for SPDY (soon HTTP2 too) connection
+* Multi-context mode of operation, each context is used for different server name.
+All TLS parameters may be redefined in the context
+* Support for simultaneous ECDSA and RSA certs and keys

+## Implementation details

+Bud is implemented fully in C, with the exception to the tests which are running on [io.js][2].
+The networking level is provided by [libuv][3], and the SSL implementation by [OpenSSL][4] 1.0.2a.

 ## Install

 ### Requirements